tresoldi/dafsa/README.md

 ## Changelog

 Version 0.2.1:

 - Added support for segmented data

 Version 0.2:

 - Added support for weighted edges and nodes

 - Added DOT export and Graphviz generation

 - Refined minimization method, which can be skipped if desired (resulting in a standard trie)

 - Added examples in the resources, also used for test data

 Version 0.1:

 - First public release.

 ## Roadmap

 Version 0.3:

-  - Add support for non-character tokens, allowing to use any Python iterable as long as its elements can be hashed
 - Start integration with `networkx`, including:

   - Exporting DAFSA in standard network formats

   - Computation of shortest or *k*-shortest paths, along with cumulative edge and/or node weights

 - Preliminary generation of minimal regular expressions matching the contents of a DAFSA

 - Allow to join attributes in single sub-paths

 - Allow to replace final nodes with edges to ``end-of-sequence`` nodes (possibly as a default)

 Version 0.4:

 - Profile code and make faster and less resource hungry, using multiple threads wherever possible, memoization, etc.

 - Work on options for nicer graphviz output (colors, widths, etc.)

 - Decide how (and if) to implement a `.__gt__()` method for the nodes, both before and after the final minimization

-Before 1.0:
+Version 1.0:

 - Add code from Daciuk's packages in an extra directory, along with notes on license

 Please note that this library is under development and still needs performance optimizations: common experiments such as building a DAFSA for the contents of `/usr/share/dict/words` will take many minutes in a common machine.